neurotrophic/Colab/README.md

 - [x] Change current folder
 - [x] Push local file into current drive folder
 - [x] Pull drive file from current folder
-- [ ] Use Cowboy_Magic to save cell to local drive and use Cowboy_Drive to upload file to Google Drive
+- [x] Use Cowboy_Magic to save cell to local drive
+- [x] Use Cowboy_Drive to upload file to Google Drive
-- [ ] Use Cowboy_Drive to download file and import
+- [x] Use Cowboy_Drive to download file and import

 Links
 * https://developers.google.com/api-client-library/python/